 Creating and curating content requires a constant creative mindset.
 Social coordinators need to continuously update the social media idea bank with fresh concepts to fuel your audience’s interest and engagement.
-A creative mindset will give your Social Coordinator the ability to try new ideas and messaging that always keeps your audience on the edge of their seat.
+A creative mindset will give your social coordinator the ability to try new ideas and messaging that always keeps your audience on the edge of their seat.

 9. Metric Driven

 While creative drive is vital to the social media coordinator role, it’s also crucial that their work be metric-driven.
 After analyzing content performance, they can put those insights to good use by optimizing future content.
-By continually measuring results, they can see what’s working and continue those tactics, or see what’s performing poorly so they may go back to the drawing board.
+By continuously measuring results, they can see what’s working and continue those tactics, or see what’s performing poorly so they may go back to the drawing board.

 10. Technical Aptitude